 - traveled to a country with confirmed cases of monkeypox or where monkeypox activity has been ongoing

-The County Health Department receives its monkeypox vaccine supply from the Maryland Department of Health.
-Vaccine is only available to certain high-risk individuals.
+The County Health Department receives it's monkeypox vaccine supply from the Maryland Department of Health.

 WE WILL NOT vaccinate you if you have monkeypox or are experiencing monkeypox symptoms.
 If you have symptoms, contact your medical provider for evaluation, testing, and treatment options.